-As well as looking at behaviours and beliefs, our aim in analyzing the data was to ascertain the effectiveness of potential school policy levers for the enactment of EIP (i.e. how might school leaders be able to achieve the optimal rational position within their schools).
+As well as looking at behaviours and beliefs, our aim in analyzing the data was to ascertain the effectiveness of potential school policy levers for the enactment of EIP.
 To begin with the variables represented by the survey questions were divided into cause and effect type variables; the latter representing teacher's own experiences in relation to evidence informed practice, while former refer to the external factors that potentially influence these experiences.
 Which variables were deemed as cause and effect are set out in the last column in Table 1, above.
 Overall, four survey questions were determined as representing effect variables: i.e. they represent actions or beliefs likely to result from (i.e. be caused by) the presence of other factors.
 For example, the presence of teachers discussing research findings is assumed to indicate that research-related discussion is encouraged and/or time is made available for it to take place, and so on.
 In summary, the four effect variables are regarded as: